TzachiF/sidekiq_single/README.md

 ## Contributors
 - https://github.com/tzachif

-### License and Copyrights"
+### License and Copyrights
 See license for this gem.

 This gem make use of leandromoreira/redlock-rb gem/code.
 Terms of use for leandromoreira/redlock-rb are as follows:

 Copyright (c) 2014-2015, Salvatore Sanfilippo <antirez at gmail dot com>
 Copyright (c) 2014-2015, Leandro Moreira <leandro dot ribeiro dot moreira at gmail dot com>